LucaCanali/sparkMeasure/docs/Flight_recorder_mode_PrometheusPushgatewaySink.md

 ## Use case

-- The use case for this sink it to extend Spark monitoring, by writing execution metrics into Prometheus via the Pushgateway, as Prometheus has a pull-based architecture.
+- The use case for PushGatewaySink is to extend Spark monitoring, by writing execution metrics into Prometheus via the Pushgateway, as Prometheus has a pull-based architecture.
 You'll need to configure Prometheus to pull metrics from the Pushgateway.
   You'll also need to set up a performance dashboard from the metrics collected by Prometheus.